oleglukin/sino-logic16/README.md

 - Sent events using the configuration above, but changed `eventsToSend` to 100,000.
   - It took about 15-20 seconds to post them all
 - Sent Get request to check aggregations straight after that
-  - Verified that total events is equal to 100,000.
+  - Verified that total events number is equal to 100,000.

 ## References